 Rules and Regulations 2019

 VISITORS AND USERS OF CORLEY CEMETERY ARE DEEMED TO HAVE READ AND ACCEPTED THE FOLLOWING RULES AND REGULATIONS.
-FUNERAL DIRECTORS/NAMM REGISTERED STONE MASONS ARE REQUESTED TO BRING THESE RULES AND REGULATIONS TO THE ATTENTION OF THEIR CLIENTS
+ULTIMATE RESPONSIBILTY FOR THEIR ENFORCEMENT RESIDES WITH THE PARISH COUNCIL, HOWEVER FUNERAL DIRECTORS AND STONE MASONS ARE REQUESTED TO BRING THESE RULES AND REGULATIONS TO THE ATTENTION OF THEIR CLIENTS

 Fees are reviewed annually and charges apply for: